 Also, rapid weight loss might cause other serious issues like gallstones.

+Next in our Jenny Craig vs Weight Watchers comparison is the very popular Weight Watchers.
 Weight Watchers is another popular diet program that is trusted by many Americans.
 The company’s mission is to guide and inspire dieters in order for them to make healthier lifestyle choices.
 Even celebrities such as Oprah Winfrey have tried this system which is a very complex one.
 As a client, you will receive all the necessary things to lose weight and stay healthy.

 The program was launched more than 50 years ago and it all started in Queens, New York.
 Weight Watchers is all about helping you adjust your eating habits and engage in physical activities that suit your overall lifestyle.
 Besides eating well and working out, you will also learn to change your mindset and you will gain access to numerous online tools to keep track of your weight-loss progress.